HNash/MF2-GARCH-in-Mean/README.md

-This is the supporting code for the thesis "Examining the Risk-Return Relationship Using the MF2-GARCH Model" to obtain the degree "Master of Science" (M.Sc.) by Hussam Elhamy Hamed Shaker ELNASHAR, born on 23.05.1998.
+This is the supporting code for the Master's thesis "Examining the Risk-Return Relationship Using the MF2-GARCH Model" to obtain the degree "Master of Science" (M.Sc.).
 Submitted to the Examination Board for the Master's program "Economics" at the Faculty of Economics and Social Sciences, Ruprecht-Karls-University Heidelberg, 2025.
+<br><br>Author: Hussam Elhamy Hamed Shaker <b>ELNASHAR</b>, born on 23.05.1998
 <h3>Dependencies (Python Libraries):</h3>
 <ul>
   <li>pandas</li>